MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### "File > New session" isn’t available in Microsoft Edge

-Microsoft Edge doesn’t have the **File > New session** feature of Internet Explorer.
+Microsoft Edge doesn’t have the **File** > **New session** feature of Internet Explorer.
 We don’t have any plans to replicate this feature.
 However, you can make use of our Profile features and create multiple profiles so you can start a new session with another account.

 <!--- begin error messages --->
 ## Error messages

-### Getting “The connection for this site is not secure” message when visiting certain sites with Microsoft Edge
+### You get this error message: “The connection for this site is not secure”

 This error may happen if you're trying to open a legacy website in IE mode and the site's configured to run in TLS 1.0 or TLS 1.1, which are disabled by default in Microsoft Edge.
 For more information, see [Plan for change: TLS 1.0 and TLS 1.1 soon to be disabled by default](https://blogs.windows.com/msedgedev/2020/03/31/tls-1-0-tls-1-1-schedule-update-edge-ie11/)

-### You receive the following error message: "Could not retrieve EMIE site list."
+### You get this error message: "Could not retrieve EMIE site list."

 You might see this error on the *edge://compat/enterprise* page indicating that the site list download failed.
 This error could be caused by a syntax error in the Site list XML file.

-### You receive the following error message “Error: 'This form cannot be opened in a web browser.
+### You get this message: “Error: 'This form cannot be opened in a web browser.
 To open this form, use Microsoft InfoPath'”

-Certain applications may require you to run the web page in IE mode.
+Certain applications may require you to load the web page in IE mode.
 You can use the IE mode feature in  Microsoft Edge.

 You can force a website to load in IE 11 by either configuring IE mode policies or use the reload in IE mode feature.

-You may also need to set the `compat-mode` attribute in Enterprise Mode Site List to **Default**.
-For more information, see [Enterprise Mode and the Enterprise Mode Site List](/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode#enterprise-mode-and-the-enterprise-mode-site-list-1)
+You may also have to set the `compat-mode` attribute in Enterprise Mode Site List to **Default**.
+For more information, see [Enterprise Mode and the Enterprise Mode Site List](/internet-explorer/ie11-deploy-guide/what-is-enterprise-mode#enterprise-mode-and-the-enterprise-mode-site-list-1).

 > [!TIP]
 > Your users can easily view this site list and the compatibility mode by typing **about:compat** in IE 11 or Microsoft Edge.